rjwalls/CS4401-notes/2099-01-02-getting_started.md

 ### Solving Locally with the Course Docker Container

 Sometimes, you might prefer or need to work directly on your local machine—especially if you have an unreliable internet connection.
 In these situations, I recommend using the [Epic Treasure](https://github.com/rjwalls/EpicTreasure) Docker container.
-This container is preloaded with a variety of useful tools that will help you solve most of the course challenges.
+This container is preloaded with a variety of useful tools that will help you solve most of the course challenges. **Note: You should only use this container if you have an x86-based computer.
+Tools in this container, e.g., GDB, will not work as expected on Apple Silicon.

 **Step 1: Install Docker**.
 Before you can use the Epic Treasure container, you’ll need to install Docker on your machine.
 Docker is a platform that lets you run applications in lightweight, isolated environments called containers.